 In 2012 I was having the worst summer holidays of my life.
 Every time I ate something I was either throwing up or constipated and this was happening every day.
 I had no idea what was going on.
 Then it was after I came home from a holiday abroad that I was diagnosed with IBS.
 I let it rule my life for two years…

 My mood was low, I had constant cystitis and I was struggling to cope until a doctor recommended taking a probiotic.
 Well, I was amazed!
 Within two days my symptoms had eased.
 It was strange to be able to eat and not dread the next day.

 Fast forward to today and I don’t even have to drink the probiotic anymore!
 Just lots of water and fibre.
 Occasionally it flares up but isn’t half as debilitating as it used to be.

-If you suffer with IBS I so recommend drinking actimel!
+If you suffer from IBS I so recommend drinking actimel!
 It’s lovely to be able to be adventurous with food.